andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Current Todos

+" TODO make a local map for vim? nnoremap <silent> <c-n> :call HsBindingForw()<cr>:call ScrollOff(16)<cr>
+    ~/.vim/utils/HsMotions.vim#/TODO%20make%20a

+" Issue: CursorHold would auto-reload the buffer in a split-window - but causes an error in search-window
+        ~/.vimrc#/Issue.%20CursorHold%20would

 `git show --help` in terminal somehow open vim-manpages

 after restart I need several undos until the latest change is undone